javierdlrm/model-monitoring/README.md

 Using instances:
 - **AEDetector** (not implemented yet): Detects changes in the instances using a pre-trained variational autoencoder.
-- **LinearRegressionDetector** (not implemented yet): Detects changes in the instances using a pre-trained linear regression model.
+- **MahalanobisDetector** (not implemented yet): Detects changes in the instances comparing the mahalanobis distance with a given threshold.

 > *NOTE*: Pre-trained models can be specified as a parameter, by name in case of being trained in hopsworks, or by path to the corresponding storage.